Louvre: Management, administration, partnerships

 The Louvre is owned by the French government.
 Since the 1990s, its management and governance have been made more independent.
 Since 2003, the museum has been required to generate funds for projects.
 By 2006, government funds had dipped from 75 percent of the total budget to 62 percent.
 Every year, the Louvre now raises as much as it gets from the state, about €122 million.
 The government pays for operating costs (salaries, safety, and maintenance), while the rest – new wings, refurbishments, acquisitions – is up to the museum to finance.
 A further €3 million to €5 million a year is raised by the Louvre from exhibitions that it curates for other museums, while the host museum keeps the ticket money.
-As the Louvre became a point of interest in the book The Da Vinci Code and the 2006 film based on the book, the museum earned $2.5 million by allowing filming in its galleries.Lunn, p.
-137 In 2008, the French government provided $180 million of the Louvre's yearly $350 million budget; the remainder came from private contributions and ticket sales.
+As the Louvre became a point of interest in the book The Da Vinci Code and the 2006 film based on the book, the museum earned $2.5 million by allowing filming in its galleries.
+In 2008, the French government provided $180 million of the Louvre's yearly $350 million budget; the remainder came from private contributions and ticket sales.

 The Louvre employs a staff of 2,000 led by Director Jean-Luc Martinez, who reports to the French Ministry of Culture and Communications.
 Martinez replaced Henri Loyrette in April 2013.
 Under Loyrette, who replaced Pierre Rosenberg in 2001, the Louvre has undergone policy changes that allow it to lend and borrow more works than before.
 In 2006, it loaned 1,300 works, which enabled it to borrow more foreign works.
 From 2006 to 2009, the Louvre lent artwork to the High Museum of Art in Atlanta, Georgia, and received a $6.9 million payment to be used for renovations.

 In 2009, Minister of culture Frédéric Mitterrand approved a plan that would have created a storage facility 30 km northwest of Paris to hold objects from the Louvre and two other national museums in Paris's flood zone, the Musée du Quai Branly and the Musée d'Orsay; the plan was later scrapped.
 In 2013, his successor Aurélie Filippetti announced that the Louvre would move more than 250,000 works of art held in a 20000 m2 basement storage area in Liévin; the cost of the project, estimated at €60 million, will be split between the region (49%) and the Louvre (51%).
 The Louvre will be the sole owner and manager of the store.
 In July 2015, a team led by British firm Rogers Stirk Harbour + Partners was selected to design the complex, which will have light-filled work spaces under one vast, green roof.